 DSP systems commonly use a standard numeric format.
 Fractional number systems are specified by an A.B format, where A is the number of bits to the left of the decimal point and B is the number of bits to the right of the decimal point.

-The ADAU1701 uses the same numeric format for both the parameter and data values.
-The format is as follows.
+The ADAU1702 uses the same numeric format for both the parameter and data values.
+The format follows in the Numerical Format: 5.23 section.

 Numerical Format: 5.23

 Linear range: -16.0 to (+16.0 - 1 LSB)

 Examples: